mshilts1/micro4R/README.md

 Fair warning, if you already have a strong stats/informatics background, this may not be of much use for you!

-This package does not create any brand new functionality and was built on the great work of \[others\]UPDATE URL.
+This package does not create any brand new functionality and is essentially a wrapper of existing tools \[others\]UPDATE URL.
 Much of what it does can be accomplished with other packages, such as [phyloseq](https://bioconductor.org/packages/release/bioc/html/phyloseq.html), [QIIME 2](https://qiime2.org), and [MicrobiomeAnalyst](https://www.microbiomeanalyst.ca).
 One of these may